poissonconsulting/tuv-x/docs/source/developer.rst

      subroutine test_foo_t( )
        !
 Tests the foo_t type

-       use musica_assert,              only : assert_msg
+       use musica_assert,              only : assert
        use tuvx_foo,                   only : foo_t

        type(foo_t) :: my_foo